book reviews

 Pat Conroy is one of my favorite authors.
 His writing is lyrical.
 Some might think it flowery, but that implies soft or overdone.
 Conroy’s prose is neither.
 His love for language is evident on every page, in every line.
 His voice is distinctively male, martial, and Southern.
 The first book I read by him was The Great Santini: A Novel.That prompted me to read everything he’s published since.
 I’ve known the outlines of his personal story – air force pilot father, graduate of the Citadel (South Carolina’s military academy), English teacher, passionate writer.

 Last fall (Nov 2010), Conroy published a literary memoir, My Reading Life.
-In fifteen chapters, he describes the books and the teachers who have shaped his life.
+In fifteen chapters, he describes the books and the teachers who shaped his life.
 The chapters on his high school and college instructors are a celebration of the power of a gifted teacher to inspire.
 The chapters on books are breath-taking.

 Two chapters impressed me greatly.
 I was delighted to discover that Gone With the Wind is one of his favorites and shaped him profoundly.
 It was his mother’s favorite book and she read it out loud to him.
-I had a similar relationship with both the book, and my mother.
+I had a similar relationship with both the book and my mother.
 My mother was old school South.
 Born in Virginia, she grew up in Atlanta.
 In 1941, she married her high school sweetheart, my father, who had just graduated from West Point.
 Gone With the Wind was published in 1936 and won the Pulitzer Prize.
 The movie was released three years later, in 1939 – the year my mother turned 19.
 I heard her tell the story of going to downtown Atlanta and joining the crowd at the premiere in order to catch a glimpse of Clark Gable and Vivian Leigh.
 Pat Conroy’s mother was there, too.
 Neither could afford a ticket to go in, but they both wanted to be there.

 Gone With the Wind was the first “adult” book I can remember reading – when I was 12.
 I loved the book, and I love the movie.
 I’ve never really spent much time contemplating why – but after reading Conroy’s descriptions, my immediate reaction was, “I wish I had written that.”